 Imagine being stuck deep inside a huge cave.
-For weeks you would have no communication with the outside world, no devices to tell you the time, and no idea whether it was day or night.
+For weeks you would have no communication with the outside world, no devices to tell you the time and no idea whether it's day or night.
 What would happen to your sleep?
 Would your body completely lose track of time?
 Would you be able to get a normal night’s sleep?
 Would you end up in a random pattern of naps and wakefulness?

 Every living thing on the planet has an internal body clock.
 It is the result of evolving on a planet with a 24-hour day/night cycle.
 For humans, the official timekeeper is located deep in the brain and is called the suprachiasmatic nucleus.
 One very important role for this clock is to make you feel sleepy and awake at different times of the day.

 The typical circadian rhythm makes you feel increasingly awake as the morning passes.
-Between 1 and 3 in the afternoon, there is a feeling of fatigue and sleepiness that most people blame on lunch.
-But even if you didn’t eat lunch you’d feel this sleepiness because it’s due to your body clock’s signals.
-We don’t know why exactly the body does this, but it’s a common experience amongst all humans.
+But, between 1 and 3 in the afternoon, there is a feeling of fatigue and sleepiness that most people blame on lunch.
+Even if you didn’t eat lunch you’d feel this sleepiness because it’s due to your body clock’s signals.
+We don’t know why exactly the body does this, but it’s a common experience among all humans.
 As the afternoon and evening progress, your clock makes you feel very awake.
 This explains why you may feel tired just after lunch, and yet you typically feel quite awake after dinner.
 Thankfully, as the night approaches, the circadian rhythm makes us feel sleepy again, and it keeps us feeling sleepy until the next morning.

 Learning to manipulate your internal clock can be an important part to waking and sleeping at times that are most convenient to you.
-Adjusting your internal clock to fit your schedule can make a big difference in your sleep.
-Remember to unplug your devices at night to help your brain rest, but recharge in the morning with plenty of bright light.
-Your internal clock will thank you.
+Adjusting your internal clock to fit your schedule can make a big difference in your sleep and keep you from wondering how to wake up in the morning.
+Simple remember to unplug your devices at night to help your brain rest, but recharge in the morning with plenty of bright light.
+Your internal clock will thank you!